Sikhism in Greater Vancouver: History

-At the turn of the century the Mayor of Vancouver did not permit cremation, so when the first Sikh died in 1907 he could not be cremated in the Vancouver city limits.
+At the turn of the century the Mayor of Vancouver did not permit cremation, so when the first Sikh died in 1907, he could not be cremated in the Vancouver city limits.
 Christian missionaries did not permit him to be buried with whites.
 Even though the missionaries promoted burial, the Sikhs instead cremated the man in a distant wilderness.
 This prompted Sikhs to establish their own religious institutions.
+In 1912, the mayor of Vancouver wrote that Sikhs "are not suited to the country. ...
+They are immoral and quarrelsome and have not the stamina enough to become good workers", with him contradictorily concluding that the economic success of Sikhs posed a danger to White-Canadian workers.
+In 1914, the Vancouverite-Sikh community donated provisions, including food, to the passengers of the Komagata Maru to show solidarity with its passengers.

-Beginning in the 1930s, within the Vancouver area, many clean-shaven or sahajdhari Sikhs began hanging up their hats and entering the gurdwaras with uncovered heads; this practice was like men removing hats before attending Christian churches.
-Turbanned or kesdhari Sikhs objected to this practice.
+Beginning in the 1930s, within the Vancouver area, many clean-shaven, or sahajdhari, Sikhs began hanging up their hats and entering the gurdwaras with uncovered heads (an akin to men leaving their hats on while attending Christian churches).
+Turban-wearing, or kesdhari, Sikhs objected to this practice.

 Until the 1960s Sikh religious organizations were the primary political interest groups of the Indo-Canadian community in the Vancouver region.
-At that time there were three gurdwaras in Metro Vancouver: the two Khalsa Diwan Society (KDS) gurdwaras in Vancouver and New Westminster and the Akali Singh gurdwara in Vancouver.
+At that time there were three gurdwaras in Metro Vancouver: the two Khalsa Diwan Society (KDS) gurdwaras in Vancouver and New Westminster, and the Akali Singh gurdwara in Vancouver.
+In 1970, the original building of the first Sikh temple on the Second Avenue in Vancouver was sold and demolished and the temple was shifted to a newly-constructed building off of Southeast Marine Drive in Vancouver.
 The political structure of the Sikh community began to shift in the early 1970s since newcomers to politics began vying for influence against established political leaders as immigration increased the size of the community.
 In 1981 there were 22,392 Sikhs in Vancouver, virtually all of them being ethnic Punjabi.
 That year, Dusenbery wrote that the maturation of Punjabi Sikhs who were children of immigrants, the increase in immigration, and the rise of gora (White) Sikh converts from Canada and the United States changed the character of the Vancouver Sikh community in the period 1971-1981.
 Several turbanned Sikhs began criticizing the practice of entering gurdwaras with uncovered heads in the 1970s.
 By 1977, Vancouver's Sikh community, along with that of the Greater Toronto Area, were one of the two largest Canadian Sikh communities.

 Organizations that favored the establishment of Khalistan began assuming control of Greater Vancouver gurdwaras after Operation Bluestar occurred in 1984.
 In 1988 Hugh Johnston wrote that in regards to the city's Punjabi community, "being Punjabi is coming to mean, exclusively, being Sikh", and that "it seems likely that Punjabi culture" in Vancouver would be exclusively "an aspect of Sikh identity" and exclude Hindus, who disagreed on the Khalistan issue.